linpan0/MCServerCreator/README.md

-**Note: Make sure to end the file directory without a file seperator character (eg. /), like, "C:/Users/Name/path"**
+**Note: Make sure to end the file directory without a file separator character (eg. /), like, "C:/Users/Name/path"**